Search the Collection

 Florence Nightingale (1820-1910), Reformer of hospital nursing and of the Army Medical Services

 Sitter associated with 35 portraits

-Florence Nightingale reformed hospital nursing during the 19th Century.
+Nightingale reformed hospital nursing during the 19th Century.
 She trained as a sick nurse and was invited to take nurses out to tend the wounded in the Crimean War (1854).
-Her sanitary reforms there lessened cases of disease.
+She travelled to Scutari, a suburb of Constantinople, where she transformed the appalling conditions at the Barrack Hospital and laid the foundations for lasting reforms in nursing care.
+Her campaign on behalf of the sick and wounded British soldiers was one of the great achievements.
 Within months she was described in the British press as a 'ministering angel' and demands were made for her likeness.
 She was subsequently consulted by foreign governments at war as an authority on hospital administration and sanitation.

 by Jerry Barrett